 - Enhance your site’s search appearance

-- Control what you share with Google especially confidential information.
+- Control what you share with Google, especially confidential information.

 Get Started with Google Search Essentials

 Is your brain melting?
-If you are feeling overwhelmed, simply familiarize yourself one or two features then take action.
+If you are feeling overwhelmed, simply familiarize yourself with one or two features then take action.
 Why not learn from the ones that engineer Google?
 Google Search Essentials will lead you in the right direction.
 It is your first-party source to ranking on Google.
 Good luck!